anabodevan/anabodevan/README.md

 - 🌱 I’m currently learning R, R spatial and statistical modelling
 - 👯 I’m looking to collaborate on any fun projects!
-- 📫 How to reach me: let's connect on [Linkedin](https://www.linkedin.com/in/ana-luisa-bodevan-979388207/).
-I also have a [Blog](https://anabodevan.quarto.pub/datajourneys/)
+- 📫 How to reach me: let's connect on [Linkedin](https://www.linkedin.com/in/ana-luisa-bodevan-979388207/) or check out my [Blog](https://anabodevan.quarto.pub/datajourneys/)
 - ⚡ Fun fact: my first ever experience coding was with HTML back in Tumblr's golden age